24 Jul 2017

 The School of Business and Economics, Loughborough University has an established record of engaging in India-centric social innovation and entrepreneurship research, supporting social enterprises and business start-ups and helping students recognise the value of volunteering with social enterprises.

 Prof M.N.
-Ravishankar will lead the research team, which includes Dr Silvia Masiero, Dr Michelle Richey, Dr Andrei Gurca (former SBE PHD student who is currently with NEOMA Business School, France) and Dr Sandeep Mysore (former SBE PHD student who is currently with University of New South Wales, Australia).
-The team will be supported by talented SBE PhD students and a small group of India-based researchers in this exciting project.
+Ravishankar will lead the research team, which includes Dr Silvia Masiero, Dr Michelle Richey, Dr Andrei Gurca (former SBE doctoral researcher who is currently with NEOMA Business School, France) and Dr Sandeep Mysore (former SBE doctoral researcher who is currently with University of New South Wales, Australia).
+The team will be supported by talented SBE doctoral researchers and a small group of India-based researchers in this exciting project.